-As the name implies, a pending sale represents a home that has gone under contract, but which hasn’t closed yet.
+As the name implies, a pending sale represents a home that has gone under contract but hasn’t closed yet.

-However, the National Association of Realtors (NAR) also produces a “Pending Home Sales Index” (PHSI), which is actually a metric that looks at the entire market by taking a sample of just some pending sales.
+However, the NAR also produces a “Pending Home Sales Index” (PHSI), which is actually a metric that looks at the entire market by taking a sample of just some pending sales.
 According to a statement on NAR’s latest index, the sample typically represents roughly “20 percent of transactions for existing-home sales.”

-Pay special attention to the “existing-home” part of that quote; the PHSI measures pending contracts on homes that were already built, as opposed to new builds.
+Pay special attention to the “existing-home” part of that quote; the PHSI measures pending contracts on homes that were already built, as opposed to new construction.

 The PHSI is also used to compare sales to the level of contract activity that was happening in 2001, when NAR first started looking at this data.
 So, if the PHSI is at 100, activity would be the same as it was in 2001.
-If it’s below 100, activity would be lower, and if the PHSI is higher than 100 — as it was in the numbers NAR reported in May — activity is higher than it was in 2001.
+If it’s below 100 — as it was in the numbers NAR reported just days ago — activity would be lower.
+And if the PHSI is higher than 100, activity is higher than it was in 2001.

 This may all sound a little wonky.

-But the important thing to remember here is that there’s a difference between a simple pending sale, when it comes to a specific home an agent is selling, and the concept and data set that economists use.
+But the important thing to remember here is that there’s a difference between a simple pending sale and the concept and data set that economists use.
 In other words, the PHSI is a comparative measure of the overall industry, and that’s typically what news stories about pending sales are focused on.